MigangalWork/LinkedInAPI/README.md

 - Refining the notification system to include more details or integrate with other services like email.
 - Enhancing security features to protect the stored profile data.

+Due time limit restriction some compomise have been made.
+A proper security user AOuth and token sistem should have been implemented.
+A proper database is needed, a sqlite database is added in order to test the API.
+As a server we are using uvicorn, the standar ASGI server for fastAPI development.
+It can be used for production porpuses but depending on the usage another software may be needed.
+I added test to the main funtions of the API in order to valide them.

+Unfortunedly LinkedinApi is not open and to use it you must request access with processing time way longer than this proyect will take.
+Scrping LinkedIn was an option but LinkedIn do not allow scraping his website so in order to keep this proyecto business friendly a mock was implemented and to complete this API funcionalities, all the required LinkedIn API impementations must be done.